Having Sex During Your Period

 Period Sex May Help Relieve Menstrual Cramps

-Plus, orgasms release endorphins and oxytocin, feel-good chemicals that support your mood and well-being.
-They also support a healthy stress response, make us feel more connected to our partners, and reduce pain.
+Plus, orgasms release endorphins3 and oxytocin, feel-good chemicals that support your mood and well-being.
+They also support a healthy stress response4, make us feel more connected to our partners, and reduce pain.

 If having sex on your period isn’t in your comfort zone or you don’t currently have a partner, masturbation that ends in orgasm can also help relieve pain in the same way.